 “Harmless” means pure or unadulterated.
 This word was used in the first century for diluted wine.
-Often an ancient tavern keeper, after his customer would become inebriated, would dilute his drinks with water.
+Often, an ancient tavern keeper would dilute his drinks with water after his customer would become inebriated.
 Drunken taste buds were not as keen.
 Such a barkeeper was called a huckster.

-The opposite of a huckster is a person who is genuine.
+The opposite of a huckster is a genuine person.
 The believer should not water his life down with the energy of the flesh.
 This same word was used in Matthew 10:16: “Therefore be wise as serpents and harmless as doves.”
-This does not mean that the believer is to be naive but is to be authentic or bona fide in his Christian walk.
+This does not mean that the believer is naive but is to be authentic or bona fide in his Christian walk.

 A believer should live an unadulterated life, a genuine life unmixed with signals that go in opposite directions at once.

 It is a great mistake for a person to believe that he must experience evil to know it.
-God’s value is genuineness, freedom from the mixture of the flesh, and this will send a consistent signal to those without Christ.
+God’s value is genuineness, freedom from the mixture of the flesh, which will send a consistent signal to those without Christ.